America is at a crossroads.

 We’re in This Together

-A major center at Georgetown within the Institute of Politics and Public Service at the McCourt School of Public Policy, the Baker Center for Leadership & Governance brings together stakeholders from government, business, nonprofits, academia, and faith-based institutions to tackle a global policy challenge and begin the important work of restoring faith in our institutions.
+A new center at Georgetown within the Institute of Politics and Public Service at the McCourt School of Public Policy, the Baker Center for Leadership & Governance brings together stakeholders from government, business, nonprofits, education, and faith-based institutions to tackle social, political, and policy challenges and begin the important work of restoring faith in our institutions.

 The Baker Center serves as a conduit between society’s core institutions to promote civil dialogue and debate, spur creative thinking and imagination, and inspire a new generation of leadership.

-By activating these institutions, by raising our hand—we will move the needle on a major issue and repair some of the damage done.
+By activating these institutions and students and by providing a platform for dialogue and collaboration, we can move the needle on social, political and policy challenges and repair some of the damage done.
 It is time to embrace our collective role and responsibility in effective governance.
 Join us.